SkidderMC/FDPClient/README.md

 For those who are unfamiliar with the license, here is a summary of its main points.
 This is by no means legal advise nor legally binding.

 You are allowed to:
-- Use
+- use
-- Share
+- share
-- Modify
+- modify

 this project entirely or partially for free and even commercially.
 However, please consider the following: